lextoumbourou/notes/content/comp_investing_part_1.md

     <p>Definitely coffee in the cup</p>
 </div>

-Lastly, there was a lengthy discussion around portfolio optimisation and the second homework assignment was assigned: performing an Event Study.
+Lastly, there was a lengthy discussion around portfolio optimisation and the second homework was assigned: performing an Event Study.
 Most of the code was already provided and only minor tweaks were required to pass the exam.

 Week 5 was another extremely useful week for me.
 Bollinger Bands were introduced, followed by a discussion around the difference between *closing* price and *actual closing* price (actual close factors in things like stock splits and dividends).
-Additionally, there were modules covered practical techniques for dealing with bad market data from providers.
+Additionally, there were modules covering practical techniques for dealing with bad market data from providers.

-The homework here was harder than last week's; creating a straight forward Market Simulator.
-But, with a bit of effort, I was able to piece something together quickly that passed the quiz.
+The homework here was harder than last week's.
+The assignment was to create a straight forward Market Simulator.
+With a bit of effort, though, I was able to piece something together that passed the quiz.
 I do question how well I would have done had a human graded my code - it was often not pretty.

 Week 6 furthered the discussion around assessing event studies.
 Then, different investing strategies were compared using [Warren Buffett](http://en.wikipedia.org/wiki/Warren_Buffett) and [Jim Simons](http://en.wikipedia.org/wiki/James_Harris_Simons) as opposing case studies.
 An in-depth discussion about CAPM followed.
-As before, I had trouble getting this.
+As before, I had trouble groking this.
 Partly, I'm sure, due to a lack of interest.

 The week's homework pieced together two of the earlier assignments, creating an event study and then running it through a simulator.
 Since the hard work was already done, the task was trivial.

 Week 7 was, from a financial perspective, probably the most practical week.
-Videos covered the different information feeds available for hedge fund managers and a discussion around Technical Analysis.
+Videos covered the different information feeds available for hedge fund managers then a discussion around Technical Analysis.

 The majority of the latter half of the week was set aside to talk about the homework assignment, an implementation of Bollinger Bands.